AlessandroAU/Chorus32-ESP32LapTimer/README.md

 Application Support:
 -----
-This devices communicates using the Chorus RF Laptimer API and will work with LiveTime (untested) as well as the Chorus RF Lap timer  app https://play.google.com/store/apps/details?id=app.andrey_voroshkov.chorus_laptimer
+This devices communicates using the Chorus RF Laptimer API and _should_ work with LiveTime (untested) as well as the Chorus RF Lap timer  app https://play.google.com/store/apps/details?id=app.andrey_voroshkov.chorus_laptimer